Would you like to receive local news notifications on your desktop?

 We work with community partners to implement and evaluate the benefits of healthy food systems change.

-For more info on OU Culinary Medicine:
+For more info on OU-TU School of Community Medicine

 About Chef Valarie P. Carter, MPH, CPH, CHE